Nandaka/DanbooruDownloader/readme.txt

 Changelog:
 =============================
+- DanbooruDownloader201207xx
+  - Add option to remember the save folder when exit.

 - DanbooruDownloader20120626
   - Add custom autocomplete for tags.
   - Add progress bar for completed download in download list tab.